1991 Ferrari F40

 Purchased by the end of 1991, the F40 was re-offered by Foreign Cars Italia on behalf of the first owner in 1994 after accruing 1,656 miles.
 By 1995 the Ferrari was acquired by collector Dean Becker of Illinois, the founder of an eponymous beeper company.
 Within the care of his collection, the F40 enjoyed the company of numerous other important late-model Ferraris, including a 288 GTO and an F50, as well as one of the marque’s earliest important racecars, a 166 Spyder Corsa built from chassis no. 01C (one of the very first Ferraris produced, in fact).

-In June 1995 the F40 was sold to the head of sales for an internet-based company.
-Over the next few years the Ferrari steadily accrued minimal bouts of mileage, reported to show around 2,100 miles by the year 2000.
+In 2000 the F40 was sold to the head of sales for an internet-based company.
 In 2004 the F40 participated in the Ferrari Challenge Rallies, and by 2008 it had accumulated approximately 4,000 miles.

 Under his supervision the car has continued to receive doting care as needed, including a recent round of maintenance in preparation for the current offering.
 In February 2011 the Ferrari was displayed at the regionally known Cars on 5th in Naples, Florida, and seven months later it was the recipient of a Ferrari Classiche Red Book that attests to the continued presence of all the original major components, including the factory-fitted engine, gearbox, and coachwork.